 I was born in Devon, but Cornwall beckoned from just across the Tamar, many of my ancestors were Cornish and my mother transferred to a nursing home in Saltash the day after my birth, so I think of myself as a Celt.
 I could say a lot more about my background, but I’ll skip all that David Copperfield kind of crap.
 In any case, it can be found in brief on my website.
-As a member of CW for three years now, if an irregular attender, I’ve been grateful for the support, as well as impressed by the ability of listeners to comment helpfully on a piece after a single hearing – a skill I have yet to acquire.
+As a member of CW for eight years now, if an irregular attender, I’ve been grateful for the support, as well as impressed by the ability of listeners to comment helpfully on a piece after a single hearing – a skill I have yet to acquire.

 Won second prize at the Cambridge Writers Short Story Competition 2107